 Texting is fast and easy until it’s not.
 Maybe your service is terrible, and your messages won’t go through — what a pain.
 Tap or click for my bright ideas to boost your cell reception.

-When you have a long story to tell but no time for a phone call, try audio messages.
+Try audio messages when you have a long story to tell but no time for a phone call.
 They can be a lifesaver if your connection is bad, too.
 Tap or click for steps to send audio messages on iPhone and Android.

 If you’re working on your computer or don’t want to use your thumbs to message, send messages straight from your PC or Mac.
 It’s simple to set up.